Gary-Machlis/Chapter-1/README.md

 # Chapter-1

-Chapter 1 of the material course exerise.
+Chapter 1 of the material course exercise.